ddmills/jquery-windower.js/README.md

 ## Notes
 You can easily make windows have a minimum size by adding `min-height: 400px;` , `min-width: 500px;` to their css.
 Similiarly you can add `max-height` and `min-height`.

+Change the order windows appear by changing their z-order.
+I didn't want to include it because it could potentially cause conflicts with other html elements.
+I'll leave that to the user to mess with.